 Do YOU want to play a role in improving the overall health and well-being of your fellow NDSU students?
 Within Health Promotion, we have a variety of programs and opportunities that allow you to make your mark!
 In fact, we are NOW ACCEPTING APPLICATIONS for peer educators!
 Joining any one of our 3 peer education groups will allow you to gain knowledge, develop leadership and critical thinking skills, expand your social network, gain experience in program planning, and build you resume.
 Take a look below to see what piques your interest!

-The Healthy Herd Champions (HHC) are Peer Educator, in Health Promotion, that have a passion to help their peers increase their overall well-being.
+The Healthy Herd Champions (HHC) are Peer Educators, in Health Promotion, that have a passion to help their peers increase their overall well-being.
 Healthy Herd Champions are students just like you who are interested in educating themselves and their peers about relevant health and wellness topics for the NDSU campus.
 The Champions have an emphasis on mental fitness, suicide awareness/prevention, substance use-harm reduction approach and overall well-being.
-This volunteer position, beginning Fall 2020 for one academic year.

 The Body Project is a dissonance-based body-acceptance program designed to help college-age women resist cultural pressures to conform to the appearance ideal standard of female beauty and reduce their pursuit of unrealistic bodies.
 Trained peer leaders facilitate conversation related to personal experiences with body image, discuss how culture and society impact the way you feel about your own body, and challenge “Negative Body Talk” while learning how to respond.
 The Body Project is not a support group for those with disordered eating concerns, but rather a space to learn about positive body image and to feel empowered and confident in your own skin!